jmcclell/django-bootstrap-pagination/README.md

                          and thus it is expected that there is a named "page" argument in the URL referenced by **url_view_name**.
 This allows us to use pretty pagination URLs such as "/page/1"
+- *extra_pagination_classes* - A space separated list of CSS class names that will be added to the top level <ul> HTML element.
+                             In particular, this can be utilized in Bootstrap 4 installations to add the appropriate alignment
+                             classes from Flexbox utilities: eg:
+                             justify-content-center

 **Basic Usage**